jtlehtinen/sticky/README.md

     Increase font size of the selected text.
 CTRL+] Remove all formatting from the selected text.
 CTRL+SPACE

+## Keyboard navigation

+To trigger a control action use SPACE key.
+For button controls both SPACE and ENTER keys work.

 ## 🗎 Notes

 If your build randomly fails while VSCode is open add the following to your VSCode settings: